unified-tech/UnifiedSDK_Public/README.md

 - iOS 10+.

 - `UnifiedSDK` uses several core iOS frameworks which require specific privacy usage descriptions to be included in the host applications info.plist.
-If these are not included the application terminate.
+If these are not included the application will terminate.
 	- NSLocationAlwaysAndWhenInUseUsageDescription
 	- NSLocationAlwaysUsageDescription
 	- NSLocationWhenInUseUsageDescription